The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: Abstract

 \section{Abstract}

-This article discusses variants of Weber's class number problem in the spirit of arithmetic topology.
+This article discusses variants of Weber's class number problem in the spirit of arithmetic topology to connect the results of Sinnott--Kisilevsky and Kionke.
 Let $p$ be a prime number.
 We first prove the $p$-adic convergence of class numbers in a $\Zp$-extension of a global field and a similar result in a $\Zp$-cover of a compact 3-manifold.
-Secondly, we establish an explicit formula for the $p$-adic limit of $p$-power-th cyclic resultants of a polynomial using roots of unity of orders prime to $p$, the $p$-adic logarithm, and the Iwasawa invariants.
-Finally, we apply our results to knots and elliptic curves and examine the $p$-adic limits of class numbers.
+Secondly, we establish an explicit formula for the $p$-adic limit of the $p$-power-th cyclic resultants of a polynomial using roots of unity of orders prime to $p$, the $p$-adic logarithm, and the Iwasawa invariants.
+Finally, we give thorough investigations of torus knots, twist knots, and elliptic curves; we complete the list of the cases with $p$-adic limits being in $\Z$ and find the cases such that the base $p$-class numbers are small and $\nu$'s are arbitrarily large.